Multidimensional cost geometry: Conclusions

-The first contribution of this paper was the extension of the canonical reciprocal cost to multiple dimensions.
-Starting from a one-variable cost function, we introduced a multidimensional extension parametrized by weights $\alpha$, and showed that permutation symmetry and diagonal normalization lead to the canonical choice $\alpha_i={1}/{n}$.
+{The first contribution of this paper was the extension of the canonical reciprocal cost to multiple dimensions.
+While the one-dimensional cost is uniquely determined, the multidimensional extension is not unique in general.
+Starting from a one-variable cost function, we introduced a multidimensional extension parametrized by weights $\alpha$, and showed that permutation symmetry (equal weights), together with the dimensional reduction condition \( J(x,\dots,x)=J(x), \) leads to the choice $\alpha_i=\frac{1}{n}$, which is canonical in this sense.}

 After the multidimensional extension was defined, we analyzed the geometric structures it induces.
 The main observation is that the same function generates qualitatively different geometries depending on the chosen affine structure.
 In logarithmic coordinates, the Hessian metric has constant rank one, which leads to a degenerate geometry with an integrable $(n - 1)$-dimensional radical distribution and a direction given by $\alpha$.
 In contrast, in the original $x$-coordinates the corresponding Hessian is generically nondegenerate and defines a pseudo-Riemannian metric away from a singular locus.